Mass Effect: New Earth: Ride

-In the 4½-minute ride, guests sit in the 80-seat Action Theater with a custom 60-foot 3D LED screen with 4K resolution.
+In the 4½-minute ride, guests sit in the 80-seat Action Theater with a custom 60-foot 3D screen with 4K resolution.
 The audience's motion seats are equipped to simulate wind and water and are equipped with leg pokers and neck ticklers.
 The ride features 80-channel surround sound.
 Guests also wear passive 3D glasses.

 In the ride's plot, which coincides with the timeline of Mass Effect 3 during the invasion of the galaxy by the Reapers, a collective of colossal-sized sentient starships, the audience's ride is simulated as a tourist ship which is repurposed from a disused military convoy.
 The ship is captained by a live action actor who plays Conrad Verner, an obsessed fan of the original Mass Effect trilogy's main character, Commander Shepard.
 While the ride mentions but does not show Shepard, it featured numerous elements from the Mass Effect universe such as Shepard's companions Garrus Vakarian and Urdnot Wrex, the insectoid rachni race, and vehicles like The Normandy and the M35 Mako.
 The tourist ship travels through the Charon mass relay and arrives at the colony world of Terra Nova, where it is attacked by a Reaper Destroyer shortly afterwards.
 Garrus and Wrex coordinate the counterattack against the Reaper in defense of the colony, and direct Verner to take it down using the tourist ship's cannons.

 Visitors from past seasons who return to the ride enjoy variations in the experience, because the actors (male and female) who play Conrad Verner work as a team to refine and evolve the script over time, and the ride includes intervals in which the actor can ad-lib or speak freely.
 The actors are all performers who must audition for the role.